Embargoed for Release: Feb. 1, 2010, 12:01 a.m.

 Furthermore, two additional nights involving experimental disruption of slow-wave sleep led to a similar response in all age groups.
 Daytime sleep propensity increased, and slow-wave sleep rebounded during a night of recovery sleep.
 According to the authors, this suggests that the lack of increased daytime sleepiness in the presence of an age-related deterioration in sleep quality cannot be attributed to unresponsiveness to variations in homeostatic sleep pressure.
 Instead, healthy aging appears to be associated with reductions in the sleep duration and depth required to maintain daytime alertness.

-"Our findings reaffirm the theory that it is not normal for older people to be sleepy during the daytime," said principal investigator Derk-Jan Dijk, PhD, professor of sleep and physiology at the University of Surrey in the U.K. "Whether you are young or old, if you are sleepy during the day you either don’t get enough sleep or you may suffer from a sleep disorder."
+"Our findings reaffirm the theory that it is not normal for older people to be sleepy during the daytime," said principal investigator Derk-Jan Dijk, PhD, professor of sleep and physiology at the University of Surrey in the U.K. "Whether you are young or new, if you are sleepy during the day you either don’t get enough sleep or you may suffer from a sleep disorder."

 The study was conducted at the Clinical Research Centre of the University of Surrey and involved 110 healthy adults without sleep disorders or sleep complaints; 44 were young (20 to 30 years), 35 were middle-aged (40 to 55 years) and 31 were older adults (66 to 83 years).
 After an eight-hour baseline sleep test, subjects were randomized to two nights with or without selective slow-wave sleep disruption by acoustic stimuli, followed by one recovery night.
 Nighttime sleep was evaluated by polysomnography, while sleep propensity was assessed using the Multiple Sleep Latency Test (MSLT) and the Karolinska Sleepiness Scale.